RomanoViolet/Udacity-Unscented-Kalman-Filter/README.md

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).
 Select "EKF/UKF" option.

 A sample frame from one of the videos overlaid path computed by the Unscented Kalman Filter is ![shown](https://github.com/RomanoViolet/Udacity-Unscented-Kalman-Filter/blob/master/Results/screenshot.png)
+The green trace is the path estimated by the Unscented Kalman Filter.

 ### Prerequisites
 _Ad-verbatim from Udacity's Instructions:_